St Luke's Senior Secondary School, Solan

-The school organised the Yuvamanthan Model G20, a unique initiative for youth to excel in public speaking, diplomacy, and strategy.
-The summit witnessed the participation of all students and teachers.
-Twenty students acted as leaders of G20 nations.
-Addressing the students, chief guest Sister Laveena Pinto highlighted the opportunity for innovative ideas to shape a sustainable and inclusive world by saying “It’s our duty to work towards a sustainable future where everyone could live with peace and without any tensions towards to the climatic problems that we’re facing today”.
-The school’s Eco Club in charge Monika Sharma emphasised the college’s commitment to fostering practical discussions and nurturing essential skills in youth.
-Yuvamanthan Model G20 provides a significant learning opportunity for students to develop skills like public speaking, strategy building, team building and multilateral negotiations among others and contributes to a better world.
+The school organised Yuvamanthan Model G20, a unique initiative for youth to excel in public speaking, diplomacy, and strategy, recently.
+As many as 20 students acted as leaders of G20 nations.
+India’s assumption of the G20 presidency from December 2022 is a defining moment in its history, aiming to foster pragmatic global solutions and embody the spirit of ‘Vasudhaiva Kutumbakam’ (One Earth – One Family – One Future), the theme of G20.
+Acknowledging the crucial role of India’s youth in an interconnected world, Yuvamanthan Model G20 (YMG20) provides a platform for their inclusion, amplifying their voices on socio-political issues.
+Addressing the students, the Chief Guest on the occasion, Sister Laveena Pinto highlighted the opportunity for innovative ideas to shape a sustainable and inclusive world.
+On this occasion, the Eco Club in-charge of the school Monika Sharma, emphasised the college’s commitment to fostering practical discussions and nurturing essential skills in youth.

 Tribune Shorts